Application of three-body stability to globular clusters: I. The stability radius: Mardling stability criterion

 where $e_i^{ind}$ is the induced eccentricity due to the outer binary orbit (\reqNP{th_einduced}) and $e_i^{oct}$ is the eccentricity correction due to the octopole term (\reqNP{th_eoctopole}).
 As the Kozai mechanism relates the eccentricity and inclination then the inclination used in \reqTo{th_incStart}{th_incEnd} must be replaced by the maximum possible inclination over a Kozai cycle ($I_K$).
 The maximum inclination is given by

-Each resonance width is calculated using the maximum $e_i$ (equation \ref{th_eincorrect}) and inclination $I_K$ (equations~\ref{inc1} and~\ref{inc2}) together with \reqOne{th_eoctopole}.
-For the application to GC orbits in a galactic tidal field a given set of system parameters ($m_1$, $m_2$, $m_3$, $e_o$ and $R_P$) are fixed and the stability for each particular set of $e_i(0)$, $\sigma$ and inclination $I$ is determined.
+Each resonance width is calculated using the maximum $e_i$ (\reqNP{th_eincorrect}) and inclination $I_K$ (\reqTwoNP{inc1}{inc2}) together with \reqOne{th_eoctopole}.
+For the application to GC orbits in a galactic tidal field a given set of system parameters ($m_1$, $m_2$, $m_3$, $e_o$ and $R_p$) are fixed and the stability for each particular set of $e_i(0)$, $\sigma$ and inclination $I$ is determined.

+From timescale arguments only the induced eccentricity ($\tau_{ind} \sim T_o$) and the Kozai eccentricity ($\tau_K << T_o$) will be significant when applied to GCs.
+Secular evolution can safely be ignored since the timescale is $\tau_{oct} \sim 10^3 T_o$, in addition to this the magnitude of $e_{oct}$ is far smaller than the other eccentricity effects for all parameters of interest here.
+The stability criterion updated with the new inclination terms for the masses relevant to this study is tested in the next section.